 Registered office and operation address: Suite B1, 1 Hammond Road, Elms Farm, Bedford, Bedfordshire MK41 0UD.

 The company was established under a Memorandum of Association, which established the objects and powers of the charitable company and is governed under its Articles of Association.
-Under those articles, the members of the Management Committee are elected at the A.G.M. to serve a period of 3 years, subject to ratification at each A.G.M. which is usually held in October each year – see the minutes of the last AGM here.
+Under those articles, the members of the Management Committee are elected at the A.G.M. to serve a period of 3 years, subject to ratification at each A.G.M. which is usually held in October each year – see the last set of published minutes here.

 The Members of the Management Committee are Trustees of the Charitable Company and also Directors for the purposes of Company Law.